 - Rollover from last year: Ron Schwach (Banker) (an Inbound from District 1950 in Germany) arrived on 30 September and stayed through mid November 2016.
 He was well received by Clubs in the Northwest; North; and South

-- Waiting to hear re: Inbound Team of Allied Health Professionals from same District who will attend our District Conference.
-Will arrive in early March 2017 for five weeks.
+- One Allied Health Professional from same District attended our District Conference in March – April 2017 for five weeks.